e271828e/Flight.jl/docs/notes/design/framework_spec.md

-*inspection* register — zero promises, free access, right for looking at *this* build; an exported output [face](#g-face) (spelled `get_face(name)`, [§14.4][s14-4]) is the *integration* register — named, curated, meaning-stable under substitution ([§15.4][s15-4]'s writer-independent semantics), right for consumers that outlive the build they were configured against.
+*inspection* register — zero promises, free access, right for looking at *this* build; an exported output [face](#g-face) (spelled `get_face(name)`, [§14.4][s14-4]) is the *integration* register — named, curated, meaning-stable under substitution (writer-independent semantics, [§15.4][s15-4]), right for consumers that outlive the build they were configured against.
 Attach validation converts *structural* drift to loud errors in both registers; only faces protect against *semantic* drift — a substituted aircraft publishing the same path at the same type with a different meaning, a